mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/section-05.md

 ```
 ###### Other ls options
 It goes without saying, but we can find a full list of all ls command options by typing `man ls` into the terminal

+## cd command
+stands for change directory
+used to move into a different directory
+`cd <directory>/<subdirectory>`

+to navigate back or up a directory use
+`cd ..`
+`.` represents current directory where `..` represents the parent directory